Soaring Eagle Casino: Renovations

-In August 2017 a series of renovations were approved by the Saginaw Chippewa Tribal Council.
+In July 2017, a series of renovations were approved by the Saginaw Chippewa Tribal Council.
 The plans include incorporating a new sports bar and night club near the gaming floor called the Ascend Sportsbook & Lounge, updating the Entertainment Hall, enclosing the non-smoking area, re-designing the Kid's Quest and Cyber Quest areas, a new high-limit and VIP lounge area, a relocated poker room and re-branding of the current sub shop.
+Social distance adjustments were made in the aftermath of the coronavirus.